freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * CD-R/DVD-R writers, if you want to use CD-Rs/DVD-Rs as export media, and a CD shredder that can destroy media consistent with your threat model.

-In the sections that follow, we provide additional details on most of these items.

 .. tip::